Deejayxtra/literary-lions/README.md

 # literary-lions

-The Literary Lions Application is a web-based platform that allows users to create, read, update, and delete posts, as well as like, dislike, and comment on posts.
-The application is divided into two main components: the backend, built using Go and Gin, and the frontend, built using Go's net/http package.
+The Literary Lions Application is a web-based platform that allows users to create, read, posts and comment, as well as like or dislike posts and comments.
+The application is divided into two main components: the backend, built using Go and Gin, and the frontend, built using Go net/http package.

 ## Features

 ### Backend

 - **User Authentication**: Register, login, and logout functionalities.
 - **Post Management**: Create, read, update, delete posts.
 - **Comment Management**: Add comments to posts.